Aiven-Open/jdbc-connector-for-apache-kafka/docs/source-connector.md

 #### Incremental Mode With Timestamp Column

-In this mode, tables are supposed to have one or many timestamp columns.
+In this mode tables have one or many timestamp columns.
 The connector will apply `COALESCE` SQL function to them to get one timestamp for a row.
 Rows with this timestamp greater than the largest previously known will be retrieved on the next query.